-The Magnesium Gel is a highly concentrated product, containing 30% magnesium chloride hexahydrate.
+The Magnesium Gel is a highly concentrated product.
 We recommend that you apply a pea-sized amount and massage it well into your skin for better absorption.

-A great time for gel application would be following a warm shower to take advantage of your open pores while avoiding delicate spots such as the eyes.
+A great time for gel application would be following a warm shower to take advantage of your open pores.
+Always avoid delicate spots such as the eyes or any broken skin.

 Dosage: 1ml of gel delivers a minimum of 100mg (28% NRV) of optimally absorbable elemental magnesium, with a teaspoon providing 500mg.

 Further Reading & Resources